isomerpages/mlaw-corp/news/press-releases/_posts/2015-06-29-Appointment-of-new-board-members-to-the-Singapore-Land-Authority.md

 * Mr Lai Huen Poh, Managing Director, RSP Architects Planners & Engineers Pte Ltd

 {:start="5"}
 5. The Ministry of Law and SLA look forward to the guidance and support of the newly appointed and re-appointed members.
-Please see [Annex A (PDF, 0.1MB)](/files/news/press-releases/2015/06/Profile of board members-Annex A.pdf) for their profiles.
+Please see [Annex A (0.1MB)](/files/news/press-releases/2015/06/Profile of board members-Annex A.pdf) for their profiles.

 **Out-going members**